Roberto François: Tragedy of the Andes

 At the time of the plane crash, Bobby was 20 years old (and turned 21 at the mountain range).
 His companions say that he seemed to not have a survival instinct, from the moment of the accident, when he sat down in the snow, lit a cigarette and said: "We've had it!".

 On the mountain, Bobby seemed to have no will to live.
 The others thought he did not care whether he lived or died, such was his degree of apathy and depression.
 He was not very cooperative.
 He would melt ice when he was forced to.
-If they threatened to stop giving him food if he didn't work, he would reply "It seems fair to me".
-Nevertheless, the group never left him alone and took care of him, to the point that Daniel Fernández massaged his feet so that they would not get infected.
+When his fellow survivors threatened to stop giving him food if he didn't work, he would reply "It seems fair to me".
+Nevertheless, the group never stopped caring for him, to the point that Daniel Fernández massaged his feet so that they would not get infected.

 In Bobby's words: "I never saw a clear way out, what I could see was a series of shades ranging from opaque gray to deep black.
 In that inner struggle I lived the seventy-two days".